Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Introduction

 The notion of equilibrium of a strategic game and the mathematical formulation of rational behaviour in situations of conflict are among the most fruitful ideas in the history of economics, and duly became a cornerstone of any modern discussion on the subject.

-The topic was initiated by the classic treatment of von Neumann and Morgenstern~\cite{vNeumann-Morgenstern}, where it was realized that in the realm of mixed strategy there is always a minimax equilibrium for zero-sum games.
+The topic was initiated by the classic treatment of von Neumann and Morgenstern~\cite{vNeumann-Morgenstern}, where it was realized that in the realm of mixed strategies there is always a minimax equilibrium for zero-sum games.
 Another milestone was the definition of \emph{Nash equilibrium}~\cite{Nash} and Nash's proof that in mixed strategies there always exists one.
-These pioneering results were followed by a multitude of further investigations into other concepts of equilibrium and their properties, including the question of how the players, knowing the game, can find one \cite{aumann1974subjectivity,Forges93,lemke1964equilibrium,daskalakis2009complexity,Chen:2009}.
-Motivated, among other things, by the realization that Nash equilibria sometimes can be ``bad'' both individually and collectively for the players, a major direction in game theory is the question of how to induce players, or help them, to a more beneficial equilibrium \cite{fudenberg1991game,opac-b1123911,NisaRougTardVazi07}.
-One important idea is that giving the players \emph{advice}, in the form of a random variable, can change the landscape of equilibria.
+These pioneering results were followed by a multitude of further investigations into other concepts of equilibrium and their properties, including the question of how the players, knowing the game, can compute an equilibrium \cite{aumann1974subjectivity,Forges93,lemke1964equilibrium,daskalakis2009complexity,Chen:2009}.
+Motivated, among other things, by the realization that Nash equilibria sometimes can be ``bad'' both individually and collectively for the players, a major direction in game theory is the question of how to induce players, or help them, toward a more beneficial equilibrium \cite{fudenberg1991game,opac-b1123911,NisaRougTardVazi07}.
+One important idea in this line of research is that giving the players an \emph{advice}, in the form of a random variable, can change the landscape of equilibria.
 This generalizes the concept of Nash equilibrium to \emph{correlated equilibria} \cite{aumann1974subjectivity}.